antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 * `id` - unique value assigned to the connection.
 * `from` - id of the output socket of the connection.
 * `to` - id of the input socket of the connection.

+#### Panning

+This object describes the position of the top-left corner of the rendered editor in the browser.
+Defines the camera position in the editor space.
+Two attributes are used:

+* `x` - x coordinate of the corner.
+* `y` - y coordinate of the corner.

 ## Example dataflow